APANet: Adaptive Prototypes Alignment Network for Few-Shot Semantic Segmentation: Experiments

 \textbf{Importance of Prototype Generation Method.} In our method, the class-agnostic prototypes are generated by using the $k$-means clustering algorithm on the query feature map.
 We conduct another generation approach to see whether the performance is sensitive to the generation strategy.
-Different from the clustering algorithm which adapts the assignments according to spatial semantic distribution, we simply apply spatial pyramid pooling~(SPP)~\cite{he2015spatial} on a query feature map to obtain class-agnostic prototypes.
+Different from the clustering algorithm that adapts the assignments according to spatial semantic distribution, we simply apply spatial pyramid pooling~(SPP)~\cite{he2015spatial} on a query feature map to obtain class-agnostic prototypes.
 The visualization of two types of class-agnostic mask generation methods is shown in Fig.~\ref{fig:KM_graph}.
 With a pyramid level of $a\times a$ bins, we implement the average pooling at each bin and obtain a total of $a^2$ prototypes.
 In our experiment, we use 4-level pyramids: \{2$\times$2, 3$\times$3, 4$\times$4, 5$\times$5\}.

 In Table~\ref{table:spp}, we can see that using the spatial class-agnostic prototypes generation is comparable to the baseline (61.9\% vs. 60.8\%).
 This further demonstrates the effectiveness of learning a complete feature comparison.
-Besides, our method is still higher than spatial assignment under all spatial sizes (63.0\% vs. 61.9\%), which implies that it is better to use a semantic clustering strategy for class-agnostic prototype generation.
+In addition, our method is still better than spatial assignment under all spatial sizes (63.0\% vs. 61.9\%), which implies that it is better to use a semantic clustering strategy for class-agnostic prototype generation.